franciscojavierarceo/Python/demos/feast/README.md

-This is a modification of [Feast's feature store demo](https://docs.feast.dev/getting-started/quickstart) to create an OpenAPI wrapper that allows you to browse the endpoints, simulate a user experience, and run a real-time machine learning model*.
+This is a modification of [Feast's feature store demo](https://docs.feast.dev/getting-started/quickstart) to create an OpenAPI wrapper that allows you to browse the endpoints, simulate a user experience, and run a real-time machine learning model.

 *Note: this example uses a simple weighted sum of integers that stay between [0,1] for simplicity.
 In practice, a real machine learning model can be swamped in but that is not the focus of this demonstration.*